Identify Safe and Edible Plants in a Survival Situation

 - The same thing goes with those that look like garlic, mushrooms, onions, and parsley.
 They look edible, but so do their poisonous lookalikes.

-Now that you're through learning the basics, you can now go through the testing procedure.
+Now that you're through learning the basics, you can now get to the process for testing the plants.

 - 5Test for skin irritation.